-The last item in Table 1 is the effect caused by the interrogating signal itself.
-We will not encounter serious limitations until the photon energy of the interrogating radiation becomes large enough to cause new phenomena like, for example, recoil processes.
-They are discussed in more detail later in this paper under Conclusions.
 We summarize: A passive method is to be preferred over an active oscillator.
 In addition a passive method offers more flexibility and freedom for evaluating bias corrections and accuracy limitations, because a passive technique is not tied to meet an oscillation threshold condition.
 A low frequency (microwave) transition eliminates some of the problems; however, higher frequencies (infrared) may be used if technical problems associated with the multiplication process can be adequately solved.
-Very high frequencies (optical) should not be considered because of effects associated with photons of higher energy.
+At high frequencies (optical) effects associated with photons of higher energy (recoil) could represent a serious limitation.